microsoft/CCF/sphinx/source/users/index.rst

 .. code-block:: bash

-    $ CCF/tests/keygenerator.sh user1
+    $ CCF/tests/keygenerator.sh --name=user1
-    Curve: secp384r1
-    Generating private key and certificate for participant "user1"...
+    -- Generating identity private key and certificate for participant "user1"...
-    Certificate generated at: user1_cert.pem (to be registered in CCF) Private key generated at: user1_privk.pem
+    Identity certificate generated at:   user1_cert.pem (to be registered in CCF) Identity private key generated at:   user1_privk.pem

 .. note:: See :ref:`developers/cryptography:Algorithms and Curves` for the list of supported cryptographic curves.